 The posterior densities (6) encode a lot of information that needs to be presented to the decision makers.
-One of the most valued supporting material from the human point of view is the map of isodose of the total committed dose, D_t , (Bartzis et al., 2000).
+One of the most valued supporting material from the human point of view is the map of isodose of the total commited dose (Bartzis et al., 2000).
 These are provided by many software tools.
-However, in the probabilistic formulation, the total committed dose has its own distribution.
+However, in the probabilistic formulation, the total absorbed dose has its own distribution.
 If we want to display the common contour map, we need to specify probability at which we want to draw the contour.
-In Fig. 6, contour plot based on the expected value of the total committed dose is displayed.
+In Fig. 6, contour plot based on the expected value of the cumulative dose is displayed.

-Figure 6: Contour plots of the predicted total committed dose in 4 hours after the release, D{24} .
+Figure 6: Contour plots of the predicted accumulated dose in 4 hours after the release.
 Left: prediction based on the uncorrected numerical weather forecast; Middle: "true" value simulated by the twin experiment; Right: expected value of the predicted density using data available up to 2-hours after the release.